 Taxation Comparison – Cash Extraction

-By way of comparison, an Executive Pension Plan massively stacks up against the other ways of taking cash from your business.
+By way of comparison, a Master Trust massively stacks up against the other ways of taking cash from your business.

 • Salary: (PAYE, PRSI & USC): 52%+